nre-learning/nrelabs-curriculum/lessons/lesson-16/stage4/guide.md

 %s in the first print statement will take the value of device_number for the devices in all_devices.
 In case you are wondering what is *print('-'*30)*, it is just to make the output more presenatable, you will see when you run the below snippet!!

+P.S. press "Enter" to exit out of the python "for" loop and see your results.

 ```

 for dev_number, device in enumerate(all_devices['devices'], 1):